nonyx777/FlashStage/Readme.md

 The algorithm to find the brightest pixel is based on the magnitude of the pixel's RGB values.
 The process can be mathematically described as:

+1. Compute the normalized magnitude of each pixel in the image:
 $$
 \text{Magnitude} = \frac{\sqrt{R^2 + G^2 + B^2}}{255}
 $$